KhareV/KhareV/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=KhareV&title=Stars,Followers,Commits,Repositories,MultipleLang,PullRequest&theme=onedark)](https://github.com/ryo-ma/github-profile-trophy)

 ### About Me:
 Passionate about the convergence of technology and creativity, I am an aspiring Computer Science student propelled by an insatiable curiosity to explore and innovate.
-Equipped with expertise in programming languages like C, C++, JavaScript, Java and Python, alongside hands-on familiarity with database management systems such as MySQL and MongoDB, and Web Development Frameworks such as React, Vue, Redux, and some experience in React Native,  I thrive in dynamic and challenging environments.
+Equipped with expertise in programming languages like C, C++, JavaScript, Java and Python, alongside hands-on familiarity with database management systems such as MySQL and MongoDB, and Web Development Frameworks such as React, Vue, Redux, Next, Nuxt, Strapi, Three.js and some experience in React Native,  I thrive in dynamic and challenging environments.

 My journey in Computer Science has been enriched by my fascination with Data Structures and Algorithms (DSA), which I regard as the cornerstone of crafting elegant solutions to intricate problems.
 From optimizing algorithms to architecting efficient code, I am continually seeking opportunities to refine my skills and deepen my understanding of the field.